anafricanlegend1

 Around the 12th century A.D., the West African kingdom of Ile-Ife lived in terror of the Forest People.
 These hideous monsters regularly pillaged their great city of food and treasure, taking them away as slaves.
 Now, Ile-Ife was in their golden era with flourishing industries of art, commerce and agriculture.
 Some of their bronze and terracotta crafts still adorn museums around the world till this day.
 They however slept with one eye open for fear of the Moving Forest.
 Considering them a divine punishment, the Ife people watched helplessly as they were marauded.
 Until their pretty, young queen- Moremi Ajasoro- decided to do something about it.
 Troubled by her new people’s cries, she sought out their adversaries’ weakness in order to defeat them.
 This comic is an adaptation of a popular Yoruba legend about a young amazon who freed her people from terror.

-comic montage
+Moremi montage

 Montage